Most iconic moments from Victoria's Secret fashion shows over the years

 Gisele Bündchen wears the most expensive fantasy bra

 Getting the opportunity to be the model wearing Victoria’s Secret fantasy bra is an honour.
 But Gisele Bündchen took things notches higher in 2000 by donning the most expensive bra of the lot.
-The Brazilian diva appeared in the Red Hot Fantasy bra worth USD 15 million (INR 1.24 billion), shortly after she signed a multi-year contract with the label.
+The Brazilian diva appeared in the Red Hot Fantasy bra worth USD 15 million, shortly after she signed a multi-year contract with the label.

 A piece of exotic art, the bra was studded with 1,300-carat diamond and Thai rubies that earned it a position in the Guinness Book as the most expensive lingerie ever created.
 Bündchen modelled the set at a special event and in a VS campaign.